alexanderovie/datos/docs/classes/KnowledgeGraphListItemDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`KnowledgeGraphListElement`](KnowledgeGraphListElement.md)[]

-Defined in: main.ts:107653
+Defined in: main.ts:116957

-contains arrays of specific images
+additional items present in the element if there are none, equals null

 #### Implementation of